 The primary market is also known as the New Issue Market (NIM) as it is the market for issuing long-term equity capital.
 Since the companies issue securities directly to the investors, it is responsible for issuing the security certificates too.
 The creation of new securities facilitates growth within the economy.

 2. Secondary Financial Markets

 Secondary financial markets involve the buying and selling of previously issued financial assets.
 Examples of secondary markets include stock markets, which have less than 1% new issues.
-Day to day stock trading takes place in the secondary financial market.
+Day to day stock trading takes place in the secondary market.
 Smaller investors have a better chance of buying and selling securities since they more often than not are unable to participate in IPOs.

-National Stock Exchange (NSE) and New York Stock Exchange (NYSE) are some popular stock exchanges.
+National Stock Exchange (NSE) and the New York Stock Exchange (NYSE) are some popular stock exchanges.
 Majority of the trade happens between investors without any involvement with the company that issued the securities in the primary market.